vjoel/tupelo/README.md

 This would match all tuples whose keys are "name" and "location" and whose values for those keys are any string and the string "home", respectively.

-A template doesn't have to be a pattern, though.
+A template doesn't have to be a tuple pattern with wildcards, though.
 It can be anything with a #=== method.
 For example:

     read_all proc {|t| some_predicate(t)}
     read_all Hash